Why Do I Get Depressed At Night And What Can I Do About It?

 Learn why people feel depressed at night

 Some people feel they’re only depressed at night and feel fine during the day.
-However, depression isn’t usually something that happens just at night.
-Your feelings of depression might be worse at night, but if you have depression, it may be affecting you in some way during daytime hours, too.
+However, a mental health condition like depression isn’t usually something that happens just at night.
+Your feelings of depression might be worse at night, but if you have clinical depression, it’s likely affecting you in some way during daytime hours, too.
+If not, it’s possible that you have another condition or other emotional challenges besides major depressive disorder.

-Here are some of the symptoms that could indicate that your feelings of depression may actually be signs of clinical depression, a mental illness that can be treated.
+Here are some of the symptoms that could indicate that your feelings of sadness may actually be signs of clinical depression, a mental illness that can be treated:

-• Changes in weight, appetite, or sleep patterns
+• Changes in weight, appetite, and/or sleep patterns

 • Loss of pleasure in things you once enjoyed